ErikBcd/masquerade/README.md

 This was tested and written on arch linux and should work on most other distributions as well.
 The software does not work on Windows, and I can't test it on MacOS.

+More information on the dependencies are in the [Wiki](https://github.com/ErikBcd/masquerade/wiki/Dependencies)

 ### Server
 ```